Menu toggle

 3. Prepare your Technology

-The Academy prides itself on its technology resources, all of which you will need to successfully transition to life as a cadet.
-You will receive an email with your account login information shortly after your acceptance, at which point you can access the Tech Prep page and complete your next steps.
+Massachusetts Maritime Academy prides itself on its technology resources, all of which you will need to successfully transition to life as a cadet.
+You will receive an email with your account login information within 10-14 business days after your acceptance, at which point you can access the Tech Prep page and complete your next steps.

 4. Provide Information in Student Finance in Self Service

 Once you have set up your technology, log into the Self Service Portal and follow the link for Student Finance.
 Once on the landing page, in the upper left corner you will find a link for MY ACCOUNT.
-There are a number of items you can complete prior to seeing your bill in late June/early July.
+There are a number of items you can complete prior to seeing your bill.

 If you want a parent (or other individuals) to receive emails when your billing statement is posted in Self Service, you should send a Payer Invitation so they receive the same emails you receive when a new billing statement is posted, as well as receive their own log in credentials to access your bill through the parent payment portal.